canelhasmateus/diamond/vault/reference/Observability.md

 Latency does not lives in isolation, we need to look at it in the context of load.

 When comparing systems by the means of tools such as load charts, looking at how systems behave when pushed past the saturation point is useless: you already crashed your car.
     .
-This can be seen as an [[Human Phenomena#Implicit Assumption]] that your normal operation load is past the point of saturation ( 100% load ).
+This can be seen as an [[Implicit Assumptions]] that your normal operation load is past the point of saturation ( 100% load ).

 # References